yasintze/narative-gatsby-theme-novela/README.md

 ### Step 6: Configuring siteMetadata

-In order to configure the theme to properly generate the pages and meta tags you must add specific data to `siteMetadata`.
+In order to configure the theme to properly genreate the pages and meta tags you must add specific data to `siteMetadata`.

 The fields that are unique to Novela are `hero.heading`, `hero.maxWidth`, and `social`.